Labyrinthula: Ectoplasmic net

 The defining characteristic of the genera Labyrinthula is the formation of an ectoplasmic net around the cells and embedding the whole colony.
 The net is secreted and attached to the cell by specialized organelles called segenetosomes or bothrosomes.
 A bothrosome is an electron-opaque organelle, which prevents the leaking of the organelles into the net.
 The etymology of bothrosome and sagenetosome originated from Greek bothros ('hole') and soma ('body'), as well as from sagena ('net'), genetes ('ancestor') and soma ('body') respectively.
 The net is composed of secreted ectoplasm and is delimited by a plasma membrane.
 It lacks a cell wall and contains no organelles.
 By forming long filaments, the net allows the colony to attach to surfaces and it secretes digestive enzymes for absorptive nutrition.
 These enzymes can be surface-bound or secreted into the medium to help the digestion of organic substances.
 Individual cells use the net for movement by gliding inside it.
 They move in all directions but tend to go towards the periphery of the net, to enlarge it and thus increase its surface area.

-Spindle-shaped cells of Labyrinthula within an ectoplasmic net.
-Cells are about 15 μm long.